 Use of thick copper board

-Prefer thicker copper boards than the thinner ones if your design permits.
+Prefer thicker copper boards than thinner ones if your design permits.
 The chance factor of bow and twist becomes high when you use a thin board.
 This is because there isn’t sufficient material to maintain the stiffness of the board.
-Some of the standard thicknesses are 1mm, 1.6mm, 1.8 mm.
-Below 1mm thickness, the risk of warping doubles than thicker boards.
+Some of the standard thicknesses are 1mm, 1.6mm, and 1.8 mm.
+Below 1mm, the risk of warping doubles than thicker boards.

 The conductor traces should be placed uniformly across a board.
 Avoid copper nests as far as possible.
 Traces should be distributed symmetrically on each layer.

 If a large copper area is required, the open areas are filled with copper.
-It is done to maintain counter balance with the symmetrically opposite layer.
+It is done to maintain a counterbalance with the symmetrically opposite layer.

 Symmetry in power plane